ugoreke/ExcelDarkMode/README.md

 2. In Excel:

 File>Account>Office Theme>Choose Dark Gray or Black

+3. Choose the template when starting a new book

+Windows

 File>More Templates>Personal>Pin Dark Mode Workbook

+Mac

+New>Dark Mode Workbook

-3. Use that dark mode template to open a new blank sheet
+5. Use that dark mode template to open a new blank sheet

 # License